Young adults are drinking less in global north, but more in global south

 Western liquor industries have been shifting their focus in many parts of Asia and Africa, and local ventures are promoted heavily.

-The reasons for this growth largely involve the nature of the economic boom.
-But in hindsight, this may indicate a paradigm shift on young adults' perception of life in different economic zones of the world.
+The reasons for this growth lies in the nature of the economic boom.
+It may also indicate a paradigm shift on young adults' perception of life in different economic zones of the world.

 Opposite trends